Essentials of Treasury Management, 6th Edition

 - The Capital Structure and Decision Management section has an increased emphasis on raising and managing long-term capital.

 As with any publication there are errors found after printing.
-When errors have been reported, an errata will be posted here.
+To view the Errata please Click Here.

 2020-2022 CTP Exam Knowledge Domains